How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 "ctid — The physical location of the row version within its table.
 Note that although the ctid can be used to locate the row version very quickly, a row's ctid will change if it is updated or moved by VACUUM FULL.
 Therefore ctid should not be used as a long-term row identifier."

-SELECT ctid, id, data FROM work_item WHERE ctid >= '(0,1)'::tid AND ctid <= '(1000,0)'::tid ORDER BY ctid;CTID gives you direct access to the physical layout.
+WHERE ctid >= '(0,1)'::tid AND ctid <= '(1000,0)'::tid ORDER BY ctid;CTID gives you direct access to the physical location of a row.
 A range query on CTID translates directly to a sequential page scan of a contiguous block of disk.
 No index lookups, no random I/O — just "read pages 0 through 1000 in order."
 This is exactly how the OS prefetcher and disk controller want to read data.

 And remember the critical caveat about CTIDs not being stable?
 It doesn't matter here.
 My work_item table was static — no updates, no deletes, no VACUUM FULL.
 The CTIDs would never change.
 And since I was storing results in a separate table (thanks to approach 2), I wasn't modifying work_item at all.